lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 These methods behave non-linearly and are harder to interpret but find a use case in estimating support of very big trees or of preliminary small trees.

 Support estimation by bootstrapping is an important step in assessing reliability of any phylogeny.
-After the main phylogeny is established, one can choose to bootstrap it for $b$ times, often $b=100$.
+After the main phylogeny is established, one can choose to bootstrap it for $b$ times, typically $b=100$.
 Bootstrapping in phylogeny is a process in which a fraction MSA columns is removed and replaced by a random subset of the remaining fraction.
 The phylogeny inference is then repeated.
 After repeating this proces for $b$ times, the nodes in the final tree get a support score based on the similarity of these nodes in the bootstrapped repetitions.